mohammadhashemii/BitTorrent-Python/README.md

   torrent -setMode exit
   ```
 ## Configurations
-All the parameters and configs which can be modified exists in `configs.py`.
-There is JSON-like variable which is as follows:
+All the parameters and configs which can be modified exist in `configs.py`.
+There is a JSON-like variable which is as follows:
 ```json
 {
     "directory": {